Romanesque Architecture – A Quick Reference

 Walls were plastered and painted and often faced with marble.
 Wooden ceilings were decorated.
 Stone was a material commonly used for the construction of buildings and decorations with ornate capitals, and moldings.
 Mosaics, murals, and carved figures were features of interior decorations.

 Arcades were most common in interior churches.
 In Italy, marble columns with Capital, Base, and Abacus were widespread across the country.

-The internal roofs were of different types an materials.
-Timber roofs and wooden ceilings were most prevalent in smaller churches, whereas, larger churches featured roofs from simple barrel vaults, groin vaults to ribbed vaults.
-Series of Domes was also an interesting feature of the roofs of Romanesque architecture.
+The internal roofs were of different types and materials.
+Timber roofs and wooden ceilings were most prevalent in smaller churches, whereas, larger churches featured roofs from simple barrel vaults and groin vaults to ribbed vaults.
+The series of domes was also an interesting feature of the roofs of Romanesque architecture.